 - Need.
 Is there a pain-point that you can help solve?
 If so, will the Decision Maker acknowledge this business pain and be ready to invest in solving it?

 - Timeline.
 What is the customer’s business process?
 What is an accurate timeframe to close a deal?

 Let’s straighten one thing out - a discovery call should not be an interrogation.

 Rapid-fire questioning typically does not work when engaging with a prospect.
 Weaving qualifying questions into the natural fabric of conversation is much more effective.
-Keep in mind that in this process, you don’t have to uncover each and every detail of a target account to determine whether the fit is right.
+Keep in mind that in this process, you don’t have to uncover each and every detail of a target account, your ideal customer profile, to determine whether the fit is right.
 Your aim should be to gain enough insight to make an educated guess on whether to spend time reaching out.

 It’s not about knowing the most, it’s about knowing the right information.

 Where do open data insights come into play?